pppppass/ToolsSeminar/Guide.md

 an introduction of the assignment), *Assignment* (several exercises and small projects to be finished on the topic).

 Materials should be put in the the folder `Week<#week>-<topic>` in the repository.
-Spaces in the topic should be substituted with `_`.
-An article of *Materials* and a slide of *Outline* should be provided in the the folder as TeX source files.
+Spaces in the topic should be stripped and **UpperCaseCamel** convention should be used.
+(Note that nrelated words should be joined by `-`) An article of *Materials* and a slide of *Outline* should be provided in the the folder as TeX source files.

 Assignments should be placed separatedly in the `Assignment` folder right in the repository folder `ToolsSeminar`.
 Each piece of assignment should be placed in a specific folder named `<topic>-<title>`, where the topic and title should both follow the **UpperCaseCamel** convention.
 A `main.ipynb` and/or `main.tex` should be provided to discribe the problem.
 (And maybe with some C++ source) Remember to clean the output when uploading Jupyter Notebooks.